mongock/flamingock-docs/site/v1/testing/testing.md

 You need to take into account the following

-1. Mongock Runner cannot be execute multiple times, so you need to build a new runner instance and execute it in every test execution.
+1. Flamingock Runner cannot be execute multiple times, so you need to build a new runner instance and execute it in every test execution.

-2. ConnectionDriver cannot be reused, meaning you need to create a new ConnectionDriver instance in every test execution and provide it to the Mongock builder
+2. ConnectionDriver cannot be reused, meaning you need to create a new ConnectionDriver instance in every test execution and provide it to the Flamingock builder

 3. If you are sharing the same database for multiple tests, make sure you clean the database, in case you want to start fresh each test case.